-• First Nations Languages: This program partners with Indigenous organizations in B.C. and the Yukon, bringing language courses to First Nations communities and contributing to Indigenous language proficiency.
+• First Nations Languages: This program partners with Indigenous organizations in B.C. and the Yukon, bringing language courses to First Nations and assisting Indigenous language proficiency.

 Minimum Entering Grades